babel/generator-babel-boilerplate/README.md

 #### When should I consider using this boilerplate?

-You're authoring any library that exports a single file.
-Examples are small libraries, or even entire JavaScript web applications.
-I use this boilerplate for both!
+You're authoring a library that exports a single file, and that one file exports a single variable.

 #### When might I not want to use this boilerplate?